Jery-Mong/tetris/README.md

-classic game tetris using ncurses on linux
+classic game "tetris" using ncurses on linux